 Preface: Today, the Waag Society (institute for art, science and technology) released a new publication, Spelen leren, lerend spelen (“Playing games, learning games”).
 I have a short article article in the magazine, which was published in Dutch.
-Here’s an English translation:
+Here is a translation into English:

 In 1980, Seymour Papert predicted that computers would fundamentally transform education –and ultimately make schools, themselves, redundant.
 30 years later, computers in schools are the norm, but we are still teaching the old way.
 Why?